skip to Main Content

 Video Completes:

-Some times the full video is viewed to completion.
+Sometimes, the whole video is viewed to completion.

 Video Player:

 Type of media player that plays back the digital video content.
-Without a video player, neither video content nor video ads can be published on a site.
+Without a video player, neither content nor ads can be published on a site.

 Video Plays: